artsy/doppler/app/views/content/docs/authentication.md

 expires_in    | Token expiration date/time.  |
 scope         | Scope of access requested.   |

-Specify scope as *offline_access* to request a token that expires in 25 years instead of the standard 60 days.
+Specify scope as "offline_access" to request a token that expires in 25 years instead of the standard 60 days.

 Make requests by placing the token into an `X-Auth-Token` header.